msartor99/FreeBSD15-aquantia-P620/README.md

 my little research on FreeBSD 15

-NEW at march 13, using Gemini IA, a new script to patch, compile and configure Aquantia Atlantic AQ107 network card on Lenovo P620 Workstation.
+# Update at April 13, using Gemini IA, a new script to patch and configure Aquantia Atlantic AQ107 network card on Lenovo P620 Workstation.

 . little TODO :